 Feeding the Beast: 7.62x39mm

 Stepping away from the rifle itself, let’s take a look at the cartridge: 7.62X39.
 Typically, we’re talking about a 123 grain, 30 caliber bullet at around 2,400 fps.
 Similar in power to a 30-30.
 Compared with other rifle cartridges of the time, it was pretty revolutionary.
 Its reduced recoil and smaller size meant fast follow up shots and more capacity.
 In a hunting application, the smaller size and minor recoil compared to a full power rifle round aren’t necessarily as important, depending what you’re hunting.
-Soft point rounds are readily available and should be used instead of the (illegal to hunt with in most areas) surplus full metal jacket rounds.
+Soft point rounds are readily available and should be used instead of surplus full metal jacket rounds.
 Energy is pretty low: 2000 ft-lbs at the muzzle, and it drops below 1000 ft-lbs at 150 yards; again, very similar to the 30-30.
 So when we’re looking at applications for this round, they should be limited to 150-ish yards.
 Nothing really wrong with that; so long as your shots are going to be close in, 7.62x39mm will do the job.
 Crates of inexpensive surplus ammo are readily available for great amounts of practice and fun, and soft point ammo is usually reasonably priced as well, albeit not as readily available as more traditional hunting cartridges.

 Mounting Optics on the SKS